A Cryogenic Muon Tagging System Based on Kinetic Inductance Detectors for Superconducting Quantum Processors: Conclusions and Outlook

 \section{Conclusions and Outlook}

-We have presented the design, implementation, and first operation of a cryogenic muon-tagging system based on kinetic inductance detectors for integration with superconducting quantum processors.
+We have presented the design, implementation, and first operation of a cryogenic muon-tagging system based on kinetic inductance detectors, developed as a proof-of-principle platform for future integration with superconducting quantum processors.
 The system consists of a vertical stack of two KIDs deposited on large area substrates, operated at millikelvin temperatures and readout through a multiplexed RF architecture adapted from the BULLKID experiment.
 A third, smaller detector placed in the middle acts as a proxy for the qubit chip during prototype testing.

 Monte Carlo simulations performed with Geant4 guided the system design and established quantitative expectations for the muon-tagging efficiency as well as for both true and accidental coincidences induced by ambient $\gamma$-rays.
 In practical implementations for research purposes, the central module would host a superconducting qubit chip typically with dimensions of the order of 1\,cm$^2$.
 Under such conditions, an even higher tagging efficiency would be achieved, since the external detectors would cover a larger fraction of the active area.
 In our prototype, instead, the intermediate KID was intentionally fabricated with a significantly larger area (8\,cm$^2$), comparable to that of a multi-tens-qubit processor, to emulate a conservative upper-bound scenario.
 Conversely, larger quantum processors could still maintain efficiencies above 90\% by extending the muon-tagging system coverage, with only a marginal increase in dead time thanks to the low background rate demonstrated here.